-We have prepared a forecast for our 2015 fiscal year.
-Management believes it will be able to control expenditures and at present expects it has sufficient cash to meet required general and administrative expenses and property holding costs through to the end of fiscal 2015.
+Management believes it will be able to control expenditures and at present expects it has sufficient cash to meet required general and administrative expenses and property holding costs for the next twelve months.

 Off-Balance-Sheet Arrangements

 We have not entered into any off-balance-sheet financing arrangements.